-Students placed on CAA status will be notified by letter or email of the committee’s decision and of the appeal process.
+Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
 If an appeal is approved, special conditions may be prescribed in writing at the time of the student’s reinstatement or readmission into the college.
 Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
-All students to whom conditions have been specified will be subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-In addition, any internal transfer student who has his/her CAA appeal approved by the college will be reinstated or readmitted as an undeclared major on probation for a minimum of one semester and special conditions will be prescribed in writing at the time of the transfer into the college.
-The internal transfer student who fails to fulfill the specified terms of the conditions, will be subject to CAA restriction at the end of the semester and there is no guarantee any future appeal will be upheld.
+All students to whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
+In addition, any internal transfer student who has their CAA appeal approved by the college are reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the transfer into the college.
+The internal transfer student who fails to fulfill the specified terms of the conditions, is subject to CAA restriction at the end of the term and there is no guarantee any future appeal will be upheld.

 If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold will be removed after transfer into the new college.

 Each student in the college is assigned a faculty adviser with whom the student should confer at least once each term.
 Among other duties, the faculty advisers assist students in planning and accomplishing their programs of study.
-However, it is wholly each student’s responsibility to know and fulfill the requirements for graduation specified for his or her selected program.
+However, it is wholly each student’s responsibility to know and fulfill the requirements for graduation specified for their selected program.

 Background Checks, Drug Testing